Log OBD data

 for all entries, otherwise the Configuration File will be invalid

-The CANedge consumes <1W[10], which is not an issue for your car battery in practical use cases.
-In most cases, the device also turns off with your car (or 10-20 min after).
-However, if this is not the case and you request OBD data, the device may ‘wake up’ the car sensors.
+In most cases, the device also turns off with your vehicle ignition.
+However, if this is not the case then OBD2 requests may ‘wake up’ the car ECUs.
+In such scenarios consider below solutions:

-- Simply disconnect the device between trips
+- Disconnect the device between trips

-[1] | (1, 2) We strongly recommend using one of our OBD-DB9 adapters as 3rd party cables often use different pinouts. |
+[1] | We strongly recommend using one of our OBD-DB9 adapters as 3rd party cables often use different pinouts. |

 [2] | (1, 2) The vehicle ECUs may take some time to boot up and acknowledge CAN frames, hence it is useful to wait for a few minutes with the vehicle turned on |